Latest update: Monday 9th August 2021

 ● If you use the Heathrow Airport testing service and test positive before departure you will have to quarantine and reschedule your flight.

-Choose to arrive and join online classes during self-isolation on arrival (you must follow the required testing and self-isolating rules for the “Red” or “Amber” list country you are travelling from, see above).
+Choose to arrive and join online classes during self-isolation on arrival (you must follow the required testing and self-isolating rules if you are coming from the “Red” or “Amber” list country you are travelling from, see above).

-Choose to start studying online from home and change your start date for your face-to-face classes in Cardiff.
+Choose to start studying online from your home country and change your start date for your face-to-face classes in Cardiff, when you would like to travel.

 Please contact us if you have any questions or concerns about your course with us.
 You can write on the website chat, Whatsapp +44 7803 495 194 or email [email protected].